 - Identify actions or conditions that enhance your business model results;

-- Find potential partners that may provide to you these conditions;
+- Find potential partners that may provide you with these conditions;

 - Identify actions or conditions YOU could provide to those partners;

 - Map the best alternatives for both parties to understand partnership value.